wentasah/carla_camera_publisher/README.md

     ros2 run carla_camera_publisher carla_camera_publisher $CARLA_HOST $CARLA_PORT --ros-args -p topic:=/my_camera

-This will publish the following topics (their number and names can differ depending on image_transport plugins you have available):
+The node will wait for the ego vehicle, creates a camera sensors and starts publishing images from the camera on the following topics (their number and names can differ depending on image_transport plugins you have available):

     /my_camera
     /my_camera/compressed